Sikorsky CH-53 Sea Stallion: Further development

-Heavy lifting in tropical climates demanded more power, so the USMC decided to acquire an improved variant, the CH-53D, with uprated engines, originally the T64-GE-412 then later the T64-GE-413.
-The CH-53D also included an uprated transmission to go with the more powerful engines, and a revised interior to permit a load of 55 troops.
+Heavy lifting in tropical climates demanded more power, so the USMC decided to acquire an improved variant, the CH-53D, with uprated engines, originally the T64-GE-412, then later the T64-GE-413.
+The CH-53D included an uprated transmission to go with the more powerful engines, and a revised interior to permit a load of 55 troops.

-The initial flight of the CH-53D was on 27 January 1969.
+The initial flight of the CH-53D was in January 1969.
 The CH-53D served alongside the CH-53A through the rest of the Vietnam War.
-A VIP transport version designated VH-53D with plush accommodations was used by the USMC for the US presidential flights.
+A VIP transport version designated VH-53D with plush accommodations was used by the USMC for US presidential flights.
 The US Navy also acquired CH-53D-based helicopters for minesweeping.
 These were designated RH-53D and included mine sweeping gear such as a pair of 0.50 BMG (12.7 mm) Browning machine guns for detonating mines.
-The Navy received 30 RH-53Ds beginning in 1973.
+The Navy received 30 RH-53Ds, beginning in 1973.
 After the RH-53Ds were in service, the RH-53As were handed back to the USMC and restored to CH-53A configuration.

-During the 1980s, Israeli Air Force's CH-53 Yas'ur fleet was upgraded by Israel Aircraft Industries and Elbit Systems.
-The project – which ended only in 1997 – improved the CH-53 avionics, robustness and extended its life span by at least two decades.
+In the 1980s, Israeli Air Force's CH-53 Yas'ur fleet was upgraded by Israel Aircraft Industries and Elbit Systems.
+The project – which ended in 1997 – improved the CH-53 avionics, robustness and extended its life span by at least two decades.

 In 1989, some of the CH-53As being retired by the USMC were passed on to the U.S. Air Force for training, with these helicopters redesignated TH-53As.
 The TH-53As were stripped of most operational equipment and painted in USAF camouflage colors.